 burn in hell forever and ever!"

-Argumentum ex Silentio (see also, Argument from Ignorance).
+Argumentum ex Silentio (Argument from Silence.
+See also, Argument from Ignorance).
 The fallacy that

 if sources remain silent or say nothing about a given